-How and When Do Employers Check the References of a Job Applicant
+How and When Do Employers Check References

 When a potential employer decides to check the references of a job candidate, this is a strong signal that the prospective employer has every intention of making a job offer to the candidate.
-When the prospective employer decides to undergo this process, they inform the candidate that they’d like to perform a “reference check”.
+When the prospective employer decides to undergo this process, they inform the candidate that they’d like to perform a “reference check.”
 It’s polite and proper business etiquette to ask the candidate in advance of calling or emailing a reference.

 When checking references, a prospective employer may perform two actions.
 The first is to contact the reference and ask for employment verification (unless an employment verification letter was included in the job application; which isn’t common) and ask about the candidate.